 - increase economic output by €6.5 billion compared to the baseline scenario without ECB intervention

 In other words, €170 billion is taken from owners of cash and bank deposits.
 This wealth is mainly transferred to bank shareholders and to the government.
 Therefore, negative rates are a ‘reverse Robin Hood operation’, ‘stealing’ money from the many and giving it to the rich and powerful.7 This policy would stimulate economic growth by less than 4%8 of the wealth that is transferred.

-Don’t forget to buy Bankers are people, too as a Christmas present for the favorite banker/economist in your life!
+Don’t forget to buy Bankers are people, too: How finance works as a Christmas present for the favorite banker/economist in your life!
 As I show in Part VI – The political economy, central bankers can never be politically neutral technocrats, because monetary policy causes wealth transfers between economic agents.
 This blog post is another illustration of that fact.